 I confronted disordered eating at 15 but then became depressed by 16.
 By 19 I was convinced I was crazy; only at 23 was the depression and anxiety disorder diagnosed.
 Unable to function and thinking of suicide, they finally got treated at 24.
 By then the troubled beliefs about myself and the world around me ran deep into my core and I was confused about my own identity in this world.
 Treatment (cognitive behavioural therapy) has helped no end.
 I can get out of bed, I can spend a whole day without crying, I can do some work.
 Now, my psychologist would probably rate the anxiety as mild to moderate and the depression as mild.

 I’m still finding things intolerably tough.
 Life and its demands haven’t slowed down.
-I’m trying to finish up my PhD; I’ve moved in with my boyfriend, to America from England; I remain confused about my self-identity.
+I’m trying to finish up my PhD; I’m staying with my boyfriend for a prolonged period, coming to the unfamiliarity of America from England; I remain confused about my self-identity.
 I know what I should be.
 This is what I try and fail to be.
 I get very stressed and, whilst I now deal with this better, stress often become chaos.
 For me, chaos is a loss of self-regulation: I can’t think straight, my judgement is fogged by impulses and thoughts bombard me before I even see them coming to confirm how awful I truly am.
 I still hate myself.
 I still can’t tolerate myself, nor distress.
 Then I still fall into bad habits- I become avoidant, argumentative and try to run away.
 I am now better but still not good enough.
 I am harshly self-critical.

 When I married myself a little under 3 years ago at Burning Man, I foolishly thought that it was the beginning of my…medium.com